-If recovery funds received are greater than the offset, the applicant may have a DOB Gap.
-To account for a DOB Gap, the applicant may pay the difference between the award amount and the DOB Gap to receive the full eligible amount or either accept a reduction in their proposed benefit.
+If recovery funds received are greater than the offset, the applicant may have a DOB gap.
+To account for a DOB gap, the applicant will be required to pay the difference between the award amount and the DOB gap to receive the full eligible amount or either accept a reduction in their proposed benefit.